AliAhmedZaki12/TITANIC/README.md

-Titanic
+Titanic Report
 ---
 Purpose

-This project delves into the Titanic dataset to analyze and extract insights about passengers' survival rates and demographics.
-The analysis is presented through interactive dashboards built using Power BI, providing a clear and comprehensive view of key metrics and trends in the data.
+This project aims to analyze the Titanic dataset to provide detailed insights into passenger survival rates and demographics.
+Through the use of interactive Power BI dashboards, the analysis delivers a structured view of critical metrics, patterns, and trends.

 ---

 Objectives

-1. Perform a detailed analysis of survival rates based on gender, passenger class (Pclass), and embarkation points.
+1. To conduct a detailed analysis of survival rates based on factors such as gender, passenger class (Pclass), and embarkation points.

-2. Create interactive visualizations for better understanding and exploration of the dataset.
+2. To create interactive visualizations that enhance understanding and exploration of the dataset.

-3. Highlight the critical factors influencing survival with concise insights.
+3. To identify the key determinants of survival and provide actionable insights.